embl-cba/imagej-courses/imagej-practical.md

 ## Practical activity: Image content inspection

+In this activity we will open several images and find out which "issues" they have.
+The aim is to assign each image to one of the following issues:
+- no problem
+- high background
+- too low background
+- low dynamic range
+- too much saturation

+Use below workflow to inspect the images:
+- Open “../image-inspection/A.tif” [File > Open]
+- Also open B.tif, C.tif, D.tif, E.tif
+- Use below methods to inspect the images and find their "issues"
+	- Adjust the display [Image > Adjust > Brightness/Contrast]
+	- Examine gray values in whole image [Analyze > Histogram]
+	- Analyze gray values along a line [Analyze > Plot Profile]

+Additional tasks:
+- Lets find five or more different ways to identify saturated pixels in an image

-# Image bit depth conversion
+# Image bit depth conversions

+Image bit depth conversion is something that you should generally avoid, but sometimes you can't either because you need to save disk space or because certain operations or plugins only work with certain bit depths.
+Let's thus explore now what happens of you do convert between different bit depths.

-## Practical activity: 16- to 8-bit conversion
+## Practical activity: 16-bit to 8-bit conversion

-- [File > Open]
+- [File > Open]: "../image-format-conversion/16bit.tif"
-- Inspect the gray values: What is the minimum and maximum?
+- Inspect the gray values: What are the minimum and maximum?
 Note them down.
 - [Image > Adjust B&C]
 - [Image > Type > 8bit]
-- Inspect the gray values: What is the minimum and maximum now?
+- Inspect the gray values again: What are the minimum and maximum now?

 Hopefully you are shocked that we all got different results!
 How can this be?